bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?

 -An adaptive website will redistribute its properties to fit fixed dimensions based on what's been coded.
 A responsive site is adaptive on the fly, combines functionality of fluid, adaptive and fixed.

 2. Describe what it means to be mobile first vs desktop first.

 -A mobile first design is organized/styled with mobile device display dimensions in mind as the premise, having secondary functionality to adapt to devices of larger dimensions.
 Desktop first is the opposite, with desktop as the primary viewing client.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 -Allows the coder to use round rem units, with 1rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?

 -Preprocessing allows the coder to style CSS dynamically.
 Instead of styling individual elements and hard coding values, preprocessers allow the coder to implement elements of programming languages like Javascript(the compiler) to automate and organize many of the styling functions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-Namespacing, Mixins  and Variables.
+-Namespacing, Mixins  and Variables.
 All of it basically, great segway in to Javascript.
 No major issues with this module.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.